 October 2019: The FW-917 covered in this review, has been discontinued by Fairywill.
 The company still offer a range of great value toothbrushes.
-The FW-507 (view on Amazon) is the logical replacement within the Fairywill range.
+The FW-507 (view or review here) or view it here on Amazon is the logical replacement within the Fairywill range.
 We do strongly advise considering the Oral-B Pro 2 2500.

 Please be aware this review looks at just one electric toothbrush from Fairywill, the FW-917.